j3r3myfoobar/wallet-pass/README.md

 A serverless AWS solution that serves Apple Wallet passes (.pkpass) to iOS/macOS devices and vCard files to other devices, accessible at `pass.lemaire.tel`.

+**Apple Developer Account Required**: You need an active Apple Developer Program membership to generate the certificates required for signing Apple Wallet passes.

 ## Architecture

 - **Lambda Functions**: User-Agent detection, pass serving, Apple Wallet webhook handling